 When these two dangerous drugs team up, it immediately sends signals to your brain telling it to shut down on certain body functions.
 This includes breathing.
 So, when taking the two, your body’s oxygen intake decreases and slowly begins to kill you.

-Even if you don’t die immediately, you’re prone to severe health issues in the long run.
+Even if an overdose doesn’t occur, you’re prone to severe health issues in the long run.
 Some of the most commonly seen side effects are mobility issues, amnesia, a complete loss of inhibitions, changes in mood and behavior, and an increased likelihood of self-harm.

 If you survive this dangerous combination, you’re still not safe from addiction.
 It’s very common for those who abuse Ativan and alcohol to become dependent on the mix.
 Especially for those who are accustomed to taking many drugs on a regular basis, it’s common to rely on Ativan for coming down from drugs like cocaine and meth or to ease withdrawal when they don’t have access to other drugs such as heroin.
 Unsurprisingly, when depending on Ativan to replace other drugs, addiction is bound to happen.